 Without doubt, the questions and trials surrounding dying and death are among the most excruciating that human beings face.
 We don’t want to die, and don’t want to think about dying.

 For far too many people, this doesn’t mean making sensible choices that optimize health and increase longevity.
 It means pretending they can abuse their body without consequences, then, when that fails, expecting to be rescued by advanced medicine.
 And when serious disease or injury intrudes, it means fighting their mortality using any tool science can supply.

 This tendency was vividly illustrated in the covid-19 scramble to mass-manufacture ventilators.
 People spoke as if these machines are a failsafe cure for respiratory distress in covid patients.
 Not so.
-The aggressiveness of the procedure often permanently damages the lungs, and can even introduce pneumonia.
-You’d never know it from the media coverage, but the overwhelming majority of ventilator users—indications are in the 80 to 90 percent range—die before leaving the hospital.
+The aggressiveness of the procedure often permanently damages the lungs, and can introduce pneumonia.
+You’d never know it from the media coverage, but the overwhelming majority of ventilator users with coronavirus—indications are in the 80 to 90 percent range—die before leaving the hospital.

 But the medical profession is the only hope most people have.
 And that profession is very willing to peddle hope.
 To patients stricken with fatal conditions, it offers an ever growing menu of treatments—a chance of escaping the inescapable.
 But it also creates some gut-wrenching conundrums.

 Besides that, it raises important questions: At what cost to others should a physical human life be preserved?
 What is its value?
 What is the meaning of a human life?
 And what happens after death?

 How much medical intervention would you accept to extend your life?
 At what financial and emotional cost to yourself and your family?
 How much have you thought about it?